 Brandon has been with the Sisseton Police Department since January 2018.
 Brandon grew up in Medford, MN.
 Brandon graduated from South Dakota State University with a Wildlife & Fisheries degree and a Criminal Justice minor.

-Jesse grew up in Montevideo, MN.
-He graduated from Alexandria Technical College with an Associate’s degree in Law Enforcement.
-Jesse is currently a member of the South Dakota National Guard.
+Trevor grew up in Montrose, MN.
+He graduated from Alexandria Technical College with an Associate's Degree in Law Enforcement.
+In his spare time Trevor is an avid bass fisherman.

 School Resource Officer